eb-del/mettle/content/Magic/Psyche.md

 # Footnotes
 [^psy]: ![[uyu.svg|12]] **[[OOU]]**: The term "psyche" is an Ancient Greek concept, derived from the word "psūkhḗ" (ψῡχή), which is the noun form of the verb "psū́khō" (ψῡ́χω).
 The word "psūkhḗ" is never used, however, to describe the act of blowing, but instead explicitly as the immaterial essence of life, the animating force, the soul; to breathe life into something, ensoulment.

+[^plant]: ![[uyu.svg|12]] **[[OOU]]**: It is important to note that the [[Plants|plant genus]] in this setting also encompasses most fungi—as taxonomic classification in this setting is under-developed and still in its infancy.
+The real-world formal separation of fungi from the plants was set in stone in 1969, with Robert Whittaker's five-kingdom taxonomic system.